 I left that canal at Sillery and immediately passed a military cemetery where over 10000 French soldiers are buried after losing their lives during the First World War.

 Moving out of Sillery the countryside was full of golds and greens

 It was mid-afternoon when I found myself deep into the Champagne vineyards – this is where Moat champagne begins its life

 and vineyards as far as the eye can see

 I arrived in Verzy just before 7.00 pm and was met by Madame Lallemont.
-She has an apartment which she makes available to pilgrims when otherwise not in use.
+She has an apartment that she makes available to pilgrims when otherwise not in use.